Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Stivarga.
+Talk to your doctor or pharmacist before taking Stivarga.

-• if you have any liver problems,including Gilbert's syndrome, with signs such as:yellowing of the skin and the white of the eyes, dark urine, and confusion and/or disorientation.
+• including Gilbert's syndrome, with signs such as: yellowing of the skin and whites of the eyes, dark urine, and confusion and/or disorientation.
 Treatment with Stivarga may increase the risk of liver problems.
 Your doctor will perform blood tests to monitor your liver function before and during treatment with Stivarga.
-If you have severe liver damage, you should not receive treatment with Stivarga, as there is no data on the use of Stivarga in patients with severe liver damage.
+If you have severe liver impairment, you should not receive treatment with Stivarga, as there is no data available on the use of Stivarga in patients with severe liver impairment.

-• if you have an infectionwith signs such as high fever, severe cough with or without increased mucus production (sputum), severe sore throat, difficulty breathing, burning or painful urination, unusual vaginal discharge, redness, swelling, and/or pain in any part of the body.
-Your doctor may interrupt your treatment temporarily.
+• with signs such as high fever, severe cough with or without increased mucus production, severe sore throat, difficulty breathing, burning sensation/pain when urinating, unusual vaginal irritation/discharge, redness, swelling, and/or pain in any part of the body.
+Your doctor may temporarily interrupt your treatment.

-• if you have or have had any bleeding problemsand are taking warfarin,fenprocumon, or another medicine that makes the blood less likely to clot.
+• and if you are taking warfarin, phenprocoumon, or other medicines that make your blood thinner to prevent blood clots.
 Treatment with Stivarga may increase the risk of bleeding.
-Your doctor may decide that you need to have a blood test before starting to take Stivarga.
-Stivarga may cause severe bleeding in the digestive tract, such as in the stomach, throat, rectum, or intestines, or in the lungs, kidneys, mouth, vagina, and/or brain.
-Seek medical help immediately if you experience the following symptoms: blood in the stool or black stools, blood in the urine, stomach pain, coughing/vomiting with blood.
+Your doctor may decide to perform a blood test before you start taking Stivarga.
+Stivarga may cause serious bleeding in the digestive tract, such as in the stomach, throat, rectum, or intestine, or in the lungs, kidneys, mouth, vagina, and/or brain.
+Seek medical help immediately if you experience any of the following symptoms: blood in your stools or black stools, blood in your urine, stomach pain, coughing up/vomiting blood.

-• if you have or have had damage to smaller blood vessels (microangiopathic thrombotic [MAT]).Inform your doctor if you experience fever, fatigue, lethargy, hematomas, hemorrhage, swelling, confusion, vision loss, and seizures.
+• (thrombotic microangiopathy [TMA]).
+Tell your doctor if you experience fever, fatigue, tiredness, bruising, bleeding, swelling, confusion, vision loss, and seizures.

-• if you have recently undergone or are about to undergo a surgical procedure.Stivargamay affect the healing of your wounds, and you may need to stop treatment until your wound has healed.
+• Stivarga may affect the healing process of your wounds, and it may be necessary to stop treatment until the wound has healed.

-If you are in any of these circumstances,,inform your doctorbefore taking Stivarga.
+If you are in any of these situations, tell your doctorbefore taking Stivarga.
 It may be necessary to treat them, as well as perform additional tests (see also section 4 "Possible side effects").

 Children and adolescents

-The use of Stivarga in children and adolescents for the indication of colorectal cancer that has spread to other parts of the body is not relevant.
+The use of Stivarga in children and adolescents for the indication of colon or rectal cancer that has spread to other parts of the body is not relevant.

 The safety and efficacy of Stivarga in children and adolescents for the indication of gastrointestinal stromal tumors (GIST) have not been established.
-There are no available data.
+No data are available.

 The use of Stivarga in children and adolescents for the indication of liver cancer is not relevant.